James Thew - Fotolia

 "Humans want to feel purpose and want to feel like they're able to be productive and give to others," Andrade said.
 "We give [employees] opportunities for meaning in their work and in their work experience."

 Technology and the totality of the workplace experience are critical to an employee experience framework for Veterans United and SAP.
-Conversations are laced with the recognition that, at heart, it's about the people.
+Conversations are laced with the recognition that, at the heart, it's about the people.

 "Despite the benefits of technology, [it] can't empathize, collaborate and innovate, and that's going to make people even more indispensable," Healey said.